CyberT33N/JSON-Schema-cheat-sheet/README.md

 ```

 ## [Tuple validation](https://json-schema.org/understanding-json-schema/reference/array.html#id6)

-- Tuple validation is useful when the array is a collection of items where each has a different schema and the ordinal index of each item is meaningful.
-For example, you may represent a street address such as:
+Tuple validation is useful when the array is a collection of items where each has a different schema and the ordinal index of each item is meaningful.

-<br> **1600 Pennsylvania Avenue NW**
+For example, you may represent a street address such as: **1600 Pennsylvania Avenue NW**

 Each of these fields will have a different schema:

-<br> number: The address number.
+- `number`: The address number.
 Must be a number.
-<br> street_name: The name of the street.
+- `street_name`: The name of the street.
 Must be a string.
-<br> street_type: The type of street.
+- `street_type`: The type of street.
 Should be a string from a fixed set of values.
-<br> direction: The city quadrant of the address.
+- `direction`: The city quadrant of the address.
 Should be a string from a different set of values.

 *Example:*
 ```javascript